vpc-ccg/freddie/README.md

 ## Running Freddie using Snakemake

 The whole Freddie pipeline is readily available using Snakemake.
-You can check the pipeile at the `Snakefile` and you can add samples to run Freddie on in the `config.yaml` file.
+You can check the pipeile at the `Snakefile` and you can add samples and other paths (e.g. Gurobi licence, reference genome) to run Freddie on in the `config.yaml` file.
 After editing `config.yaml`, you can run Snakemake with your specific settings, just make sure to use `--use-conda` to have all the requirements installed on the fly.
+Note that the cluster stage uses Gurobi solver which needs a license to use.
+If your affliation is academic, you can cost-free obtain a license [here](https://www.gurobi.com/downloads/end-user-license-agreement-academic/).
+Make sure to update the license path in `config.yaml` to point to the installed license file.

 ## Running Freddie manually